woraperth/Intro_to_the_Math_of_intelligence/README.md

 # Gradient Descent Coding Challenge
-Code written by: Woratana Ngarmtrakulchol
+Code written by: Woratana Perth Ngarmtrakulchol

 This is the code for "Intro - The Math of Intelligence" by Siraj Raval on [Youtube](https://youtu.be/xRJCOz3AfYY)